The 9 Most Expensive Ski Resorts in the World

 Skiing is an expensive sport, and some ski resorts take luxury to the next level, offering world-class amenities, gourmet dining, and top-notch service to their guests.
 While the cost of a ski trip can add up quickly, the most expensive part is often paying for lodging.

-Not all resorts are created equal, but it can be especially cost-prohibitive if you are staying in on-mountain lodging.
+Not all resorts are created equal, but it can be incredibly cost-prohibitive if you are staying in on-mountain lodging.
 SpinGenie has researched the most expensive ski resorts in the world based on per-night lodging costs, and the top nine are listed below.
-Notably, other costs like lift tickets and dining were not part of this study.
+This study did not include other expenses like lift tickets and dining.

 It is conspicuous that U.S. resorts dominate this list.
-Seven of the nine are U.S. based, including the top five.
-Additionally, five of the resorts are located in the state of Colorado alone.
+Seven of the nine are U.S.-based, including the top five.
+Additionally, five of the resorts are located in Colorado alone.

 #9 Verbier, Switzerland